 “We believe renewables is the better investment right now” because utilities are too expensive, MidAmerican’s Goodman said in an interview today at an Edison Electric Institute conference in Phoenix.
 “As a cash buyer, we will be looking at utilities if pricing comes in a bit.”

-MidAmerican has sought opportunities to reinvest its cash (2FA) and highlighted that it has more funds available to service debt and build its business because it doesn’t pay a dividend.
-The power provider also has access to capital from Omaha, Nebraska- based Berkshire, which holds a 90 percent stake and had $47.8 billion (A) in cash at the end of September.
+MidAmerican has sought opportunities to reinvest its cash (2FA:US) and highlighted that it has more funds available to service debt and build its business because it doesn’t pay a dividend.
+The power provider also has access to capital from Omaha, Nebraska- based Berkshire, which holds a 90 percent stake and had $47.8 billion (A:US) in cash at the end of September.

 MidAmerican formed a new unit in January to support its investments in renewable energy, including the $2.4 billion 550- megawatt Topaz Solar Farm and 168-megawatt Alta Wind VII project in California.
 The proportion of energy MidAmerican generated from wind, hydroelectric, solar, nuclear and geothermal rose to 31 percent as of Sept.
 30 from 19 percent at the end of 2006, according to a regulatory filing last week.